Election of Directors

-The Board of Directors will strike an independent Election Committee of at least two ATW members who will not be nominated as Directors themselves.
+The Board of Directors will strike an independent Election Committee of at least two CEW members who will not be nominated as Directors themselves.
 The Election Committee will receive nominations, ensure nominations are valid and complete, prepare the election forms, tally the voting results and declare the successful Directors to the membership.

-Members attending the annual general meeting when elections occur will be asked to vote by a show of hands for a fixed number of Directors.
+Members attending the Annual General Meeting when elections occur will be asked to vote by a show of hands for a fixed number of Directors.
 If the slate of nominees is equal to or less than the number of available Director positions, members will be asked to vote on whether they support or oppose each nomination.
 In that case, any nominee receiving at least one (1) more opposition vote than supportive votes will not be considered elected.
 A tie vote will result in the nominee being elected.

 Members who are unable to attend the Annual General Meeting may vote by proxy using the proxy designation form, which must be submitted to the Election Committee by a designated time prior to the Annual General Meeting.